 Each class works on listening, speaking, reading, writing, viewing, and language and literature activities.
 Many topics and resources are available.
 The individual teacher selects materials appropriate to the needs and interests of the particular class.
 The mandatory provincial exam is worth 40% of the final mark.
-Students with a mark below 60% in English 11 may find English 12 difficult.

-ENGLISH 12

-FIRST PEOPLES (MENFP12)
+ENGLISH FIRST PEOPLES 12 (MENFP12)